 In 2000 the company announced a joint venture wool scouring operation in Napier with David Ferrier and in the same year launched the very successful designer Bremworth Collection brand.

 2002 saw the company expand further, taking an 88% stake in Sydney-based Ontera Modular Carpets.
-This was later increased to 96.75%.
+This was later increased to 97%.
+Ontera has since been sold to Milliken in September 2015 and is no longer a part of Cavalier Corporation.

 In early 2008, the company acquired a 70% stake in Auckland carpet-maker Norman Ellison Carpets.
 This stake was increased to 100% in early 2012.